hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 - Learning can be improved by applying parameter selection on a training/validation/test partition other than current training/test partition.
 - Parameter selection should be added to local random forest regression.
 For now, I only have parameter selection on collaborative filtering not for random forest regression.
 - Paper on proper statistical test [So you want to run an experiment ...](http://rady.ucsd.edu/docs/faculty/List_Sadoff_Wagner_Optimal_Sample_Design_Experimental_Economics_2011.pdf)
+- Parameter selection should be  added to selecting rank parameter in autoregressive-moving-average ARMAR model.